Steward's Log — Tag

 Rest without stillness

 It didn’t look like much from the outside.
-Cold ground, limited movement, and work that didn’t
+Cold ground, limited movement, and work that didn’t leave visible marks.
+But underneath that stillness, there was a different kind of activity—quiet, patient, and unresolved.

 Seed starts